Bristlecone Birkebeiner 2018

 If there is not enough snow for a ski event, it will be a slush/mud trail run!
 Registration prices remain the same for the foot race.

-NOTE: The distances for the long and short course has changed!
+Note: The distances for the long and short course are now shorter in length!

 Out and back from trailhead to powerline